childshc-github/OSPREY_setup/README.md

 ### Troubleshooting

 There are a number of areas where this script may fail.
 If you recieve install errors, the best method is to simply delete all installs (including the "software" directory and .bash_profile) and rerun.
-If this script is run in an environment with no conflicts (i.e., a preexisting "software" directory, prior install PATHs in .bash_profile, etc.) there should be no hiccups.
+Most errors arise from attempting to install in an environment with conflicts (i.e., a preexisting "software" directory, prior install PATHs in .bash_profile, etc.).

+If you recieve the "julia --version: command not found" error, perform the following:

+source $HOME/.bash_profile

 View the K* paper here: https://www.liebertpub.com/doi/full/10.1089/cmb.2022.0254